vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## The Peakboard application

 In Peakboard Designer, we create a new JSON data source.
 It makes a call to our integration flow, with one query parameter called `I_VSTEL`.
 To choose the right path to the table data within the JSON string, we click on the three dots.
-This helps us select the right path.
+This opens up a helper that makes things a lot easier.

-When the function module gets more complicated, the path for processing the body might also get more complicated.
+If the function module is more complicated, the path for processing the body may also be more complicated.
 But in our case, the main payload is simply the table of deliveries.

 ![image](/assets/2025-06-05/130.png)